gary-archer/oauth.mobilesample.android/README.md

 ## Infrastructure

 * [AppAuth-Android](https://github.com/openid/AppAuth-Android) is used to implement the Authorization Code Flow (PKCE) with a Claimed HTTPS Scheme
-* AWS API Gateway is used to host the back end OAuth Secured Web API
+* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints used by the app
 * AWS Cognito is used as the default Authorization Server for the Mobile App and API
 * Android Shared Preferences is used for private storage of tokens on the device after login
 * AWS S3 and Cloudfront are used to serve mobile deep linking asset files and interstitial web pages